Kill la Kill Volume Four

 Price: $29.95 AUD (DVD) – Available Here / $34.95 AUD (Blu-ray) – Available Here

 This volume of Kill la Kill features the continuation of Lady Satsuki’s Tri-City Schools Raid Trip.
-She is facing fierce opposition by Kaneo Takarada, the student council president of Naniwa Kinman High School, who talks and waves money around like a stereotypical pimp, with bling to boot.
+She is facing fierce opposition from Kaneo Takarada, the student council president of Naniwa Kinman High School.
 Many people were surprised in early March when this volume was given an official classification restricting its purchase to adults only in Australia.
-The last volume ramped up the violence to the next level, so how much further did Trigger take it with episodes 15-19, and did they take it too far?
+The last volume ramped up the violence to the next level, so how much further does Trigger take it with episodes 15-19, and do they take it too far?

 Osaka is the last place left unconquered in Satsuki’s raid trip.
 Takarada rules Osaka with money in the same way that Satsuki rules Honnouji Academy with fear, and this makes for the main point of the episode; money can buy support, but fear rules people, an interesting thought when considered in relation to global politics and both past and current events.
-Satsuki’s real reason for the raid trip is revealed, and again she fights Ryuko.
-Ryuko claims back what Satsuki stole from her, and then the main event of this volume begins: the Honnouji Academy Cultural and Sports Grand Festival.
+Satsuki’s real reason for the raid trip is revealed, and she fights Ryuko once again.
+Ryuko reclaims what Satsuki stole from her, and the main event of this volume then begins: the Honnouji Academy Cultural and Sports Grand Festival.